venuspluto/regression-analysis/README.md

 # regression-analysis
 Multiple linear regression is used to explore the relationship between one response variable and (one or more than one)predictor variables.
-In this case we gonna look at multiple linear regression and consider Y: response variable and X1,X2.....:predictor variables
+In this case we gonna look at multiple linear regression and consider Y: response variable and X1,X2.....:predictor variables.
 This data set is taken from an GPA study that measured 6 variables（columns2 to column7): column2 - students' GPA;
 column3 - students' english scores;